[Opinion] Did Hamas time attack to torpedo Israel-Saudi deal?

 After all, the current war and the far too many innocent victims are once again bringing to the fore the unliveable situation of the Palestinians.

 There are more and more voices, including in Israel, that only a political solution can ensure long-term security for Israelis and Palestinians.
-Perhaps that can motivate Saudi Arabia, unlike Egypt in 1978, to use its levers and do co-negotiate a future for the Palestinians.
+Perhaps that can motivate Saudi Arabia, unlike Egypt in 1978, to use its levers and co-negotiate a future for the Palestinians.

 Author bio